 More than 80 percent of bicycle-related fatalities involving children under the age of 14 are due to the bicyclist's behavior.
 Bicycle "Driver" Education is similar to driver's education, but the vehicle is a bike, skateboard or scooter.
 Teaching children how to think, behave and respond like a "driver" adds a new dimension of responsibility to riding a bicycle.
 This curriculum provided by Phoenix Children's teaches middle school students across the Valley how to prevent accidents, how to cross intersections, obey traffic signals, ride safely at night, and make safe decisions in traffic.

-For more information call the Injury Prevention Center at Phoenix Children's Hospital 602-933-0960
+For more information call the Center for Family Health and Safety at Phoenix Children's Hospital 602-933-0960